- Why has the RMOW chosen to prohibit cannabis retail?

 If the RMOW decides to permit retail, it will have time to consider the best approach to do this.

-- Can I open a medical dispensary in Whistler and switch to selling recreational cannabis, once it is legalized?
+- Can I open a medical dispensary in Whistler?

 No. Medical dispensaries are illegal in Canada and are prohibited under the RMOW’s zoning bylaw.

-If you would like to retail cannabis in Whistler, please email firstname.lastname@example.org.
-Your inquiry will be kept on file and you will be contacted when the RMOW schedules consultation opportunities for cannabis retail, which are not being considered at this time.
+If you would like to retail cannabis in Whistler, please email email@example.com.
+Your inquiry will be kept on file and you will be contacted if the RMOW schedules consultation opportunities for cannabis retail however, the RMOW is not considering any cannabis retail at this time.

 - Can I sell cannabis in Whistler while I wait for a provincial licence?